input-output-hk/cardano-node-wiki/Cardano-Haskell-Node-(Byron-Re-Write)-Status.md

 Hello all, this page will be used to keep a static status of the Byron Re-Write node.

-This will support the capabilities page [Named Link](https://github.com/input-output-hk/cardano-node/wiki/Cardano-Haskell-Node-Capabilities "Byron Haskell Node Capabilities")
+This supports the [Haskell Node Capabilities](https://github.com/input-output-hk/cardano-node/wiki/Cardano-Haskell-Node-Capabilities "Byron Haskell Node Capabilities") page.

 The work below is that specifically required to make the node _**public test and main net ready**_